hapax/hapax.github.io/assets/imaginary-time.md

 *Prerequisites: quantum mechanics, statistical mechanics, special relativity.*

-When we talk about hot system, we usually mean systems at fixed temperature $T$.
-These systems have many, many components bouncing around and interacting randomly.
+Thermodynamic systems, like a box of gas, consist of many components bouncing around and interacting randomly.
 Rather than predict what will happen exactly in such a system, it makes more sense to model it with a probability distribution, also called an *ensemble*.
+There are different sensible choices, depending on experimental conditions, but they all yield the same answers when you have lots of particles.

+The easiest to work with is the *canonical ensemble*, where the temperature $T$ is fixed.
-In the *canonical ensemble*, corresponding to fixed temperature $T$, the probability of seeing a state with energy $E$ dies off exponentially, controlled by the ratio of $E$ to the characteristic thermal energy, $k_BT T = 1/\beta$:
+The probability of seeing a state with energy $E$ dies off exponentially, and is controlled by the ratio of $E$ to the characteristic thermal energy, $k_B T$, where $k_B$ is Boltzmann's constant:

 $$
-p(E) \propto e^{-\beta E}.
+p(E) \propto e^{-E}.
 $$

 We can immediately write down the full probability distribution, using